Wildlife of the Gambia: Geography

-Some parts of the land area of the Gambia, under the protection laws of the Banjul Declaration of 1977, which is the law on wild life, includes seven protected zones of the country.
-The law prohibits all types of hunting, except on animals harmful to the environment, such as warthog, giant pouched rat and francolin.
-Also, as a signatory to the International Trade in Endangered Species of Flora and Fauna (CITES), the Gambia enforces law prohibiting export or even possession within the country of any animal skins, horns or turtle shells.
+Some parts of the land area of the Gambia, under the protection of the Banjul Declaration of 1977, which is the law on wild life, includes seven protected zones.
+The law prohibits all types of hunting, except of animals harmful to the environment, such as warthogs, giant pouched rats and francolins.
+Also, as a signatory to the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), the Gambia enforces laws prohibiting export or even possession within the country of any animal skins, horns or turtle shells.

 Fauna

 Mammals

 More than 100 species of mammals have been reported.